edgeandnode/hardhat-secure-accounts/README.md

 - Manage multiple accounts on your hardhat project using mnemonic phrases (TODO: support private keys!)
 - Create and access secure keystore files using [ethers](https://docs.ethers.io/v5/) to [encrypt](https://docs.ethers.io/v5/api/signer/#Wallet-encrypt) and [decrypt](https://docs.ethers.io/v5/api/signer/#Wallet-fromEncryptedJsonSync) the private keys.
 By default keystore files are stored at the root of your project in a `.keystore` folder, you should gitignore this folder as an extra security measure.
 - Unlock your accounts and get a wallet, signer or provider to use with your hardhat tasks/scripts/console.

+## ⚠️ Disclaimers ⚠️

+- Exercise caution when using this plugin!
+For any serious production work you should use more reliable and safe ways of securing your keys/contracts such as hardware wallets, multisigs, ownable contracts, etc.

+- Because of how [repl](https://github.com/nodejs/repl) works it's not possible to use most of the popular prompt libraries while working on repl environments such as `hardhat console`.
+The plugin supports these environments via usage of [prompt-sync](https://www.npmjs.com/package/prompt-sync) which is a project that's not actively maintained (and it doesn't look as nice!).
+Please use with caution.

 ## Installation